 On the other hand, a better alternative for describing phase-varying waves is to use Complex Empirical Orthogonal Functions (cEOF) analysis (Horel 1984).
 Each cEOF is a set of complex-valued spatial patterns and time series.
-The real and imaginary components of the complex spatial pattern can be though of as representing two spatial patterns that are shifted by 1/4 wavelength by construction, similar to EOF1 and EOF2 in Figure 2.1.
+The real and imaginary components of the complex spatial pattern can be thought of as representing two spatial patterns that are shifted by 1/4 wavelength by construction, similar to EOF1 and EOF2 in Figure 2.1.
 In this paper we use the term 0º cEOF and 90º cEOF to refer to each part of the whole cEOF.
 The actual field reconstructed by each cEOF is then the linear combination of the two spatial fields weighted by its respective time series.
 This is analogous to how any sine wave can be constructed by the sum of a sine wave and cosine wave with different amplitude but constant phase.
 This means that cEOFs naturally represent phase-varying wave-like patterns that change location as well as amplitude.

-For instance, when the phase of the wave matches the 0º phase, then the 0º phase time series is positive and the 90º phase time series is zero.
-Similarly, when the phase of the wave matches the 90º phase, the 90º phase time series is positive and the 0º phase time series is zero.
+For instance, when the phase of the wave matches the 0º phase, then the 0º phase time series is positive, and the 90º phase time series is zero.
+Similarly, when the phase of the wave matches the 90º phase, the 90º phase time series is positive, and the 0º phase time series is zero.
 The intermediate phases have non-zero values in both time series.

-Traditional EOFs are not unique, and instead are defined up to sign, which corresponds to a rotation in the complex plane of either 0 or π.
+In traditional EOFs, the resulting modes are not unique, and instead are defined up to sign, which corresponds to a rotation in the complex plane of either 0 or π.
+As D. Wilks (2011) explains, eigenvectors define a new coordinate system to view the data that could be rotated to obtain a more physically meaningful set of alternative EOFs.
 In the same way, cEOFs are defined up to a rotation in the complex plane of any value between 0 and 2π (Horel 1984).

 cEOFs are computed in the same way as traditional EOFs except that the data is first augmented by computing its analytic signal.
 This is a complex number whose real part is the original series and whose imaginary part is the original data shifted by 90º at each spectral frequency – i.e. its Hilbert transform.
 The Hilbert transform is usually understood in terms of time-varying signal.
-However, in this work we apply the Hilbert transform at each latitude circle and at each considered time (i.e. the signal only depends on longitude).
+However, in this work we apply the Hilbert transform at each latitude circle, level, and at each SON mean (i.e. the signal only depends on longitude).
 Since each latitude circle is a periodic domain, this procedure does not suffer from edge effects.

 We first applied cEOF analysis to geopotential height zonal anomalies south of 20ºS at 50 and at 200 hPa.
 Figure 3.1 a.1 shows the spatial patterns of the two leading cEOF.
 The 0º phase is plotted with shaded contours and the 90º phase, with black contours.
 The two phases of the leading cEOF are very similar to the two leading EOFs shown in Figure 2.1 and represent a zonal wave 1 pattern; the 0º phase is roughly the EOF1 and the 90º phase is roughly the EOF2).